lklok66/ice/cpp/install/vc80_x64/doc/README.txt

 About ICE_HOME
 --------------

 To avoid conflicts with the Ice installers for other Windows compilers, the default installation path for the Visual 2005 for x64 installer is c:\Ice-@ver@-VC80-x64.
-While most parts of this installation are designed to work without changing your environment other than described later in this document, you will need to set an ICE_HOME environment variable it if you wish to:

- - Run the iceca.bat utility script found in Ice-@ver@-VC80-x64\bin
+While most parts of this installation are designed to work without changing your environment other than described later in this document, you will need to set an ICE_HOME environment variable it if you wish to run the iceca.bat utility script found in Ice-@ver@-VC80-x64\bin.

- - Build the C++, Java or C# demos in the Ice example source code archive.

- - With the exception of C++, build other Ice language mappings from sources.

- - Run certain tests and examples in from the source code distributions.

-ICE_HOME is used by the abovementioned applications and build systems to locate Ice applications, header files and libraries found in this installation.

 To set the ICE_HOME environment variable from the command prompt, simply run: